David Frey and the Frey Foundation

 The foundation established the Frey Foundation Distinguished Visiting Professorship in 1989 to bring to campus renowned leaders in a variety of fields, including government, public policy, international affairs and the arts.
 See Past Frey Events for a complete list of the more than 30 luminaries who have visited campus for lectures, classes, screenings, workshops, panel discussions and other activities as Frey Foundation Distinguished Visiting Professors.

-David Frey, separately from the foundation, has endowed several faculty positions in the College, including David G. Frey Distinguished Professorships in Music, Dramatic Art and American Art.
+David Frey, separately from the foundation, endowed several faculty positions in the College, including David G. Frey Distinguished Professorships in Music, Dramatic Art and American Art.
 Carolina Performing Arts, the Ackland Art Museum, the Educational Foundation and other University of North Carolina at Chapel Hill entities have also benefited from his generosity.

 The College and Carolina are grateful for the generosity and vision of David Frey and the Frey Foundation.